smartoptics/sosnmp/docs/source/upgrade.rst

   operations and easy migration from 4.x/5.0 releases.
 * The API surface was adjusted slightly to make it more aligned with other SNMP implementations.
+* Upon better time synchronization in 5.0 release, more changes are included in 6.0 release to make the engine fully compliant with RFC3414.
 * Documentation is significantly improved to cover the new features and changes.
 * Continuous collaboration with downstream projects.